-If we have sufficient information about the typological input in a contact environment, we are in a position to explain the structural output by looking at how features of the input varieties are selected, discarded and exapted into the new grammar. ...
+If we have sufficient information about the typological input in a contact environment, we are in a position to explain the structural output by looking at how features of the input varieties are selected, discarded and exapted into he new grammar. [...]
 [S]ections 3 and 4 present data from two different contact environments, which, in the literature, would be assigned to different exceptional phenomena, namely creolization and admixture, respectively.
 As we show, these labels are not useful in suggesting evolutionary processes, as the same principles apply to both cases of typologies in contact.
+(Aboh & Ansaldo 2006: 39, italics mine)

-Aboh & Ansaldo (2006:39) [...]
-We are therefore led to conclude that the phenotype of creole ... cannot be said to derive from processes such as acquisition/restructuring and loss/reconstruction but rather from a general recombination of the linguistic features from the competing language that made it to the F[eature] P[ool]."(Aboh & Ansaldo (2006:50), italics mine)
+[...]
+We are therefore led to conclude that the phenotype of creole [...] cannot be said to derive from processes such as acquisition/restructuring and loss/reconstruction but rather from a general recombination of the linguistic features from the competing language that made it to the F[eature] P[ool].
+(Aboh & Ansaldo 2006: 50, emphasis mine)

 This paper takes issue with these claims.
-I will test the usefulness of a feature-pool-based approach with the help of some case studies and contrast the feature pool approach with an SLA-based approach.
-I will show that processes of SLA must be taken into account in those settings where SLA plays an important role, and creolization is one of them.
+I will test the usefulness of a feature-poolbased approach with the help of some case studies and contrast the feature pool approach with an SLA-based approach.1 I will show that processes of SLA must be taken into account in those settings where SLA plays an important role, and creolization is one of them.
 These individual-level processes of SLA can help to explain the emergence of certain structures in particular creoles as well as certain facts that cross-linguistically seem to hold in creole languages, irrespective of the typologies of the languages involved.
 The discussion will also show that it is useful to distinguish different contact environments, since different individual-level processes may prevail in different settings.
 Finally, it will be shown that typology plays a less pronounced role than authors like Aboh & Ansaldo (2006) would have it.
 Typological information does not suffice to understand the emergence of new structure.